 Admission offices are willing to put you in touch with someone who studies in a department or program that interests you.
 You also could try physically going to a department building and asking students questions between classes.
 Questions about class size will give you insight into how much individual attention students receive from their professors.

-If a majority of freshman classes are large lectures, you’ll have to be prepared to take personal initiative with your studies.
+If a majority of freshman classes are large lectures, be prepared to take personal initiative with your studies by visiting your professor during office hours.
 Depending on the type of student you are, class size could make a huge difference in your success throughout your time in college.

 How Easy is it to Register for Classes?

-Asking about class accessibility allows you to assess the overall size of the university and the way it accommodates students.
-At bigger colleges, it can be difficult for students to sign up for smaller, more intimate classes until their junior year.
+Asking about class accessibility allows you to assess the size of the school and how it accommodates students.
+At bigger schools, it can be difficult for students to sign up for small and intimate classes until their junior year.
 Ask a student if they had trouble getting into classes during and after their first year.

-This question touches on a college’s student network and how involved the student body is in clubs, organizations and other extracurricular activities.
-If you're interested in certain activities, find a student who is in clubs or groups related to those activities.
-Ask if these clubs require applications, how one becomes a leader and how much time each one demands of its participants.
+This question touches on a student network and how involved the student body is regarding clubs, organizations and other extracurriculars.
+If you're interested in certain activities, find a student who is in clubs or groups related to those topics.
+Ask if these clubs require applications, how one becomes a leader and how much time each demands of the members.